It turns out the French are not just great cooks and artists but are also pretty good at inventing things.

 The first entry on our list of the greatest French inventions has saved innumerable lives.

-This lifesaver was the humble stethoscope which was devised by the French physician René Laennec in 1816.
+This lifesaver was the humble stethoscope that was devised by the French physician René Laennec in 1816.

 It would immediately become one of the most important non-invasive medical instruments in the doctors' kit.